-Thanksgiving Day is a peculiar- An effort is to be made before proclaimed in Massachusetts Bay that date a long-expected vessel Benjamin Franklin relates that in a time of great despondency England it was proposed in one of their public meetings to proclaim a fast.
-An aged farmer rose and spoke of provoking Heaven giving thanks.
-He then made a the revolution Thanksgiving Day civil war. was a national institution, being annually recommended by controuble.
-We heard a mother say, gress; but after a general thanksgiving for peace in 1784 there was no national appointment until with her if you don't, and you are 1789, when Washington, by request of congress, recommended a day of thanksgiving for the a-We were once in a family where doption of the Constitution.
-Washthere were two sisters.
-One ington issued a second proclamawas noted for her beauty and her tion of thanksgiving in 1795 on account of the suppression of insurrection, President Madison, by request of congress, recommeuded a thanksgiving for peace the pretty one.
-The other sister in 1815, but official recommendation of a day for giving thanks though she was the elder.
-She was only confined to New England was perfectly unselfish and al- until the year 1817, after which most adored (if that word can be day it was regularly appointed used in this connection) her by the governor of New York. younger sister.
-The whole In 1855 Governor Jackson, of Virhousehold revolved around her, ginia, recommended a day of and she grew to think that she thanksgiving; but in 1857 Goverand preference, and she accepted so, publicly declined, on the commending national thanksgiving.
-Since then a proclamation has been issued annually by the presidents, as well as by the govand custom has fixed the time as liddlest dog was de piggest." was devoting her life to her the last Thursday in November. players, just as Decoration Day vas de oldest." has been appropriated by the bicyclists.
-Whether attending a foot ball game is calculated to Says He Was Tortured.
+ted by authority in America, was scription or any other small debt, proclaimed in Massachusetts Bay he has samply to take a \$1 bill or in 1631.
+Owing to the great scare- one of any other denomination ity of provisions and consequent from his pocket, write in the menace of starvation, the 22d of name of the person to whom he mere of his other children than February was designated to be wishes the money to go, put a 2observed as a fast day.
+Before cent stamp on to pay the govern. suitable for wood or coal. that date a long-expected vessel ment fee, enclose in an envelope arrived from Ireland loaded with and mail the bill, which has beprovisions, and the fast day was come by his act a check on the and of the causes they had for ting as money cleaner and fresher great favor, and as he called, the ing a day of fasting they should erable income from it.
+The syslittle one responded, in a sad tone appoint a day of thanksgiving .- tem is approved by some of the of voice, "Itisn't 'pet,' papa.
+It's To this the assembly readily post office authorities, and by the revolution Thanksgiving Day civil war. was a national institution, being annually recommended by congiving for peace in 1784 there was no national appointment until quest of congress, recommended a day of thanksgiving for the a-We were once in a family where doption of the Constitution.
+Washington issued a second proclamawas noted for her beauty and her tion of thanksgiving in 1795 on account of the suppression of insurrection.
+President Madison, noticed that the first choice of by request of congress, recomanything was always offered to mended a thanksgiving for peace mediate relief for coughs, colds the pretty one.
+The other sister in 1815, but official recommendaalways wished to have it so, altion of a day for giving thanks though she was the elder.
+She was only confined to New England equalled, Absolutely safe.
+Very was perfectly unselfish and al- until the year 1817, after which most adored (if that word can be day it was regularly appointed used in this connection) her by the governor of New York. younger sister.
+The whole In 1855 Governor Jackson, of Virhousehold revolved around her, ginia, recommended a day of and she grew to think that she thanksgiving; but in 1857 Goverwas entitled to the precedence nor Wise, when requested to do lives an old German couple named publicly declined, on the ed what the outcome would be in to interfere in religious matters, is very fond.
+One is a pup, while nothing for ten years from that states in 1863 and 1864, President times occurs with dogs of differcommending national thanksgiving.
+Since then a proclamation ried, had three little children and has been issued annually by the presidents, as well as by the governors of the various states and Fritz, who was showing them to two children who had been run the last Thursday in November. for annual family reunions and players, just as Decoration Day vas de oldest." has been appropriated by the bicyclists.
+Whether attending a foot ball game is calculated to make men think soberly and

+Says He Was Tortured.